Print of unique art piece 'Beat of a Wing Draco'

 Seriel Number: EH1733

-ABOUT THE ART WORK:
+ABOUT THE ARTWORK:

-This edition print is taken from the original art-piece 'Beat of a Wing Draco'
+This edition print is taken from the original art piece 'Beat of a Wing Draco'

 Deactivated AK47 taken from a conflict zone and embellished with real butterflies.
 Original art piece sold at Hofa Gallery in Mayfair, London.

-Is inspired by the artist’s utopian vision or fantasy, that even while the world is being slowly engulfed by man’s greed, always disguised as need, the butterfly's wings might create tiny changes in the atmosphere, ultimately perhaps altering the path of the planet’s condition, returning it back to an earlier prelapsarian state when man held such destructive and ravenous impulses in check and Mother Nature was left to her own devices.
+It is inspired by the artist’s utopian vision or fantasy, that even while the world is being slowly engulfed by man’s greed, always disguised as need, the butterfly's wings might create tiny changes in the atmosphere, ultimately perhaps altering the path of the planet’s condition, returning it back to an earlier prelapsarian state when man held such destructive and ravenous impulses in check and Mother Nature was left to her own devices.

 The butterflies become active agents of this vision, taking hold of the AK-47 rather than simply alighting on it, their complete life process enacted on the bayonet as a declaration of the life force of Mother Nature itself.
-They become a statement of beauty and potency, in the face of something that brings destruction, their numbers engulfing the AK-47 and also hinting at a latent aggression and the true power of Mother Nature should it ever be fully unleashed.
+They become a statement of beauty and potency, in the face of something that brings destruction, their numbers engulfing the AK-47 and also hinting at latent aggression and the true power of Mother Nature should it ever be fully unleashed.

-The work elicits a dialogue between what initially seem like quite simple oppositions, delicate wings and harsh metal, vulnerability and strength, beauty and death, nature and man, but what initially seems straightforward unravels into something more complicated.
+The work elicits a dialogue between what initially seems like quite simple oppositions, delicate wings and harsh metal, vulnerability and strength, beauty and death, nature and man, but what initially seems straightforward unravels into something more complicated.
 Is such an iconic shape as the AK-47, which has brought so much suffering and death across the world, made beautiful by the butterflies on it?
-Are we taken in by the beauty or the destruction that lies underneath?
+Are we taken in by the beauty of the destruction that lies underneath?
 Is the AK-47 engulfed by the mass of butterflies made vulnerable?
 If Mother Nature is capable of this is she so vulnerable or actually a terrifying match to the AK-47?
-This leads us on to further questions.
+This leads us to further questions.
 Could the initial vision of a return to some prelapsarian Eden be possible?
 Is it the human condition to eventually destroy each other and everything around us, or can Mother Nature in her most delicate form overcome Man & Steel?

 Clear Bullets are handmade and modelled from an AK-47, 7.62 round.